Common name: Ashwagandha

 Characteristics: Ashwagandha is a small shrub native to India, parts of the Middle East and East Africa (Castleman, 2001).
 It is a member of the nightshade family.
 The name, ashwagandha, means smells like a stallion, and relates both to the smell of the root and that the belief was it gave you the strength of a stallion (Gardner et al., 2015).
 It produces a round fruit that turns reddish orange when ripe, hence the other name Indian cherry (Castleman, 2001).
 Ashwagandha is also nicknamed Indian ginseng because its effects are similar to the revered Asian herb, Asian ginseng, as they are so diverse.

 Ashwagandha is recommended for depleted, exhausted, and underweight patients, especially the elderly with cognitive problems (Kuhn and Winston, 2000; Castleman, 2001), but also people who have been ill for quite a long time.
-It is a nourishing and uplifing herb that has affinity for many systems of the body.
 It is useful in improving sexual performance as tends to increase sex drive with it’s affinity for the reproductive system (Kuhn and Winston, 2000).
 It is stimulates the thyroid gland, making it useful in cases of hypothyroidism (Winston and Maimes, 2007).
-With ashwagandha’s affinity for the nervous system it has a role to play in cases of nerve damage and anxiety.
+With ashwagandha’s affinity for the nervous system and restorative action it has a role to play in cases of nerve damage and anxiety.
 To target the nerves, it may be applied alongside other nervine tonic herbs such as St. John’s wort, holy basil, gotu kola, and bacopa (Groves, 2016).
-It pairs well with St. John’s wort as part of a treatment for nerve pain and also depression with anxiety.
-Ashwagandha is truly one of the most valuable healing herbs we have in our materia medica.
+Ashwagandha is one of the most valuable healing herbs we have in our materia medica.